Shynixn/MCCoroutine/docs/wiki/docs/newplugin.md

 ### 5. Test the Java Plugin

-Start your server to observe changes on your database.
+Start your server to observe the ``createDbIfNotExist`` messages print to your server log.
+Extend it with real database operations to get familiar with how it works.

 The next page continuous by adding listeners to the plugin.